 Many companies are experimenting with the world of additive manufacturing.
 One of those companies is Volkswagen with its many subsidiary brands such as Audi and Porsche.
 Porsche has begun 3D printing things such as seat pads in different comfort levels for select models, as well as high performance pistons for the highest trim of their famous 911 sports car.
 These pistons have been designed to include geometries that are far too complex for traditional manufacturing.
 The weight of the pistons can be reduced by up to 20% and allow for the introduction of complex internal structures such as a cooling duct to reduce operating temperatures, therefore increasing its efficiency (Page, I., (2020)).
-These gains might be fairly small, but every gram counts when working with high performance automobiles such as the Porsche 911 GT2 RS.
+These gains might be fairly small, but every gram counts when working with both moving and rotating components as well as stationary structural components in high performance automobiles such as the Porsche 911 GT2 RS.

 The traditional methods of manufacturing pistons included casting and forging.
 Pistons made by casting are typically cheaper and used for producing large quantities for less powerful commuter cars.
-Forged pistons are typically much stronger and typically used in performance vehicles such as the Porsche 911 GT2 RS as they can withstand the higher forces that are present in engines using forced induction to create more power (Cars Direct (2012)).
+Forged pistons are typically much stronger and used in performance vehicles such as the Porsche 911 GT2 RS as they can withstand the higher forces that are present in engines using forced induction to create more power (Cars Direct (2012)).

 The newer method of producing the pistons with additive manufacturing begins with a 3D modeled part.
-This model is created using a method called topological optimization that automatically determines where unnecessary material can be removed based on the stresses that the part will undergo.
+This model is created using a method called topological optimization that automatically determines where unnecessary material should be added and can be removed based on the stresses that the part will undergo.
 This often results in a design that looks unnatural in the eyes of traditional manufacturing, but it can often look like something produced in nature.
 After the model is created, it is sent to a 3D printer that will then use lasers in a method called powder bed fusion to weld the aluminum powder together layer by layer.
 Porsche even uses a proprietary aluminum alloy for these pistons called M174+.
-The new production process, including the special aluminum alloy, creates a part that is 10% lighter and allows Porsche to squeeze 30 more horsepower from their engine (Donut Media, (2021)).
+The new production process, including the special aluminum alloy, creates a part that is 10% lighter, about half the theoretical max, and allows Porsche to squeeze 30 more horsepower from their engine (Donut Media, (2021)).